 Ease of Use

 It was quickly apparent which mattresses were a breeze to inflate and deflate, and which other ones we literally (at times) spent 10 minutes or more wrestling with.
-The Therm-a-Rest NeoAir Dream was very simple to roll out, inflate, and then deflate and roll up again.
-Likewise, the Lightspeed 2-person air bed and the ALPS Mountaineering Rechargeable Air Bed, with their battery operated inflation pumps, were easy to set up and take down.
-On the opposite end of the spectrum were the two Exped MegaMat models.
-They didn't self-inflate quickly: you have to wait more than 10 minutes for the self-inflating feature to fully do its job.
-The manual mini-pump included required a bit of time to inflate these behemoth pads.
-The 2016 versions of these pads were challenging to deflate and roll up, but the larger deflate valves on the 2017 models make them much easier to deflate in our experience, contributing to faster pack up times with less struggle than their predecessors.
+The Therm-a-Rest Dreamtime was very simple to roll out, inflate, and then deflate and roll up again.
+Likewise, the Lightspeed 2-person air bed and the Soundasleep Camping Series, with their battery operated inflation pumps, were straightforward to set up and take down, but the loud whine of their motorized pumps will surely detract from your wilderness experience and that of those around you.

-The truth is, we didn't realize just how important the insulating properties of our sleeping pad was until two particular early fall nights camping in near freezing temperatures at high altitudes.
+The truth is, we didn't realize how essential the insulating properties of our sleeping pad was until two particular early fall nights camping in near-freezing temperatures at high altitudes.
 The first night we slept on an un-insulated inflatable air bed, and despite being cocooned in 800-fill goose down, we were awake and cold all night long.
 The next night we shifted beds and chose a mattress with an R-value of 6, and it made a huge difference.
 We slept like a dream that night and understood by morning the difference that insulation can make.
 With this experience in mind, we assigned warmth as 20 percent of a product's final score.